Interlisp/online/docs/OIO_Operations_Guide.md

           image.

-     3.4  From a web browser go to `https://online.interlisp.org` to connect to the newly updated production version of Interlisp Online and make sure evything is working as expected.
+     3.4  From a web browser go to `https://online.interlisp.org` to connect to the newly updated production version of Interlisp Online and make sure everything is working as expected.